robot297/JAG_2_2019/grades/Lab 2 Questions.md

  Write a program that asks the user for the weight of a parcel and displays whether it can be shipped, and what it will cost.

  Optional extra: the most obvious solution to this problem uses if statements for the price bands.
 Can you think of a different way?
-Hint – loops and arrays of price and max weights for price?
+Hint:  loops, and arrays of price and max weights for price?

 ### Question 7

-Write a program to test if a String contains all of the punctuation characters from the number keys on a standard US keyboard:
+Write a program to test if a String contains all of the 10 punctuation characters from the number keys on a standard US keyboard:

-  !@#$%^&*()
+ ` !@#$%^&*() `

 Write a program to test if an example String contains all of these characters or not.
 Your code should NOT use 10 if statements!

 ### Question 8